Radio Folkestone

-105.9 Academy FM is a community radio station serving the town of Folkestone in Kent, which launched on 31 March 2011.
+Radio Folkestone, previously known as 105.9 Academy FM until 11 May 2024, is a community radio station serving the town of Folkestone in Kent, which launched on 31 March 2011.

 The station broadcasts 24 hours a day on 105.9 FM.
 In spring 2015 OFCOM announced that rules relating to on-air advertising for community radio stations would change, which will enable the station to raise limited funds from this source.

 History

 The licence for the station was filed with OFCOM in November 2008.